-While I was delivering mail to the gym, the man with the regulation haircut and the 4x4 in the carpark was explaining how much he hated show muscle.
-"All the young lads are into it," he said.
+While I deliver the mail to the gym, the man with the regulation haircut and the 4x4 in the carpark explains how much he hates show muscle.
+"All the young lads are into it," he says.
 "They look good but they've got no stamina.
 I was sparring with a lad twice my size and half my age yesterday and I just hung in there till he wore himself out and then gave him a good smack in the kidneys."

-At the BMW garage, a grey wagtail was flitting around in the dust on the forecourt.
-I went inside through the big glass doors and, when I handed over the package to the man in the blue overalls, he said "Is it a food parcel from UNICEF?"
-I laughed but when the overall man looked for a reaction from the man at the desk in the corner—crew neck sweater with his shirt collar tucked inside—he didn't get one.
+At the BMW garage, a grey wagtail flits around in the dust on the forecourt.
+I go inside through the big glass doors and, when I hand over the package to the man in the blue overalls, he says "Is it a food parcel from UNICEF?"
+I laugh but when the overall man looks for a reaction from the man at the desk in the corner—crew neck sweater, shirt collar tucked inside—he doesn't get one.